nexDigitalDev/confluent-kafka-demo/README.md

 #### 		Configuration

-Navigate to the ZooKeeper properties file **/etc/kafka/zookeeper.properties** and modify as shown.
+Navigate to the ZooKeeper properties file **/etc/kafka/zookeeper.properties** and modify it to match the lines below.

 ```
 dataDir=/var/lib/zookeeper/
 clientPort=2181
 ```

-Navigate to the Kafka properties file **/etc/kafka/server.properties** and customize the following:
+Navigate to the Kafka properties file **/etc/kafka/server.properties** and set the following lines:

 ```bash
 zookeeper.connect=localhost:2181